gvalkov/optparse-pretty/docs/index.rst

 Introduction
 ============

-This module provides two help formatters classes for optparse_.
+This module provides two help formatters for optparse_.
 They provide terser and more customizable option formatting in comparison to the default help formatter.

 A CLI (see `example.py`_) using the default ``optparse.IndentedHelpFormatter`` looks like: